gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 ## X-Frame-Options: DENY

 Blocks your site from being embedded inside iframes.
 This protects against clickjacking attacks.
+Note: This is redundant with `frame-ancestors 'none'` in CSP but included for older browser compatibility.

 ## X-Content-Type-Options: nosniff